estenrye/cd-homelab/doc/architecture/decisions/0023-implementing-gateway-api-and-service-mesh.md

 ## ToDo

-[ ] Implement Cert-Manager automatic TLS for north-south TLS termination at the Gateway.
 [ ] Implement External-DNS to manage DNS records for the Gateway.
 [ ] Implement Default Deny for LinkerD
 [ ] Implement Server and Server Authorization resources for example applications.